 Check These Out!

 Unfortunately, I only received tips on shopping and blogs from readers who had been to France, but they were so great that I wanted to include them anyway.
-As always, Lookbook is a good place to find street style photos from the other countries.
+As always, Lookbook and Instagram are good places to find street style photos from the other countries.

 One friend of mine who studied in Paris a few springs ago noted that there are big sales twice a year (once in winter and once in the summer) in France called “Soldes” in which most stores participate, so definitely look for this!